natematias/governing-human-algorithm-behavior/README.md

 ---

-#### Thurs 04-16 Policy Topic: Public Engagement with Incident Reporting
+#### Tues 04-16 Policy Topic: Public Engagement with Incident Reporting

 If incident reporting is to work, the public need to understand incidents.
 In this class, in conversation with Dr. Jennifer King at Stanford University, we will look at the history of the Dark Patterns Tip Line.
 * Nguyen, Stephanie (2021) [Key learnings from the Dark Patterns Tip Line](https://ritaallen.org/stories/key-learnings-from-the-dark-patterns-tip-line/).
 Rita Allen Foundation